 Hodess and Dowling’s Instagram profiles are filled with pictures of one another, as well as food pictures, as Hodess said she enjoys sharing fun moments like those with others.

-Television relationship expert Nicole McCance said that posting about relationships on social media is a social norm now, however there are ways in which it can be done to avoid negative responses.
+Television relationship expert Nicole McCance said that posting about relationships on social media is a social norm now, but that there are ways in which it can be done to avoid negative responses.

-McCance noted that keeping the posts to just once a week gives enough freedom for you to share an update on your relationship without annoying your followers that don’t have an interest in your relationship.
+For example, keeping the posts to just once a week gives enough freedom for you to share an update on your relationship without annoying followers who don’t have an interest in your relationship.
 “Anything more than that is like ‘why are you trying so hard?’” she said.

-McCance said that there are both positive and negative implications to doing this, but it all depends on if the couple is okay with facing the possibly negative implications.
-She noted that one possible negative outcome of a relationship all over social media is the possibility of a breakup.
+McCance said that there are both positive and negative implications to doing this, but it all depends on if the couple is okay with facing the possibly of the negative ones.
+She noted that one possible negative outcome of a relationship that’s all over social media is the possibility of a breakup.
 “It’s going to have to be a public breakup,” she said.